jimojon/Indesign.js/README.md

 #Indesign.js

-JS utils for Indesign scripting.
+Javascript utils for Indesign scripting.
 Extracted from my work on the nice agenda [My 365](https://my365.fr).

 ##Usage